Computing Possible and Certain Answers over Order-Incomplete Data

-Second, we see that the bound $k' \colonequals \max(k,q) \times \card{Q}$ is clearly correct, because the base cases have ia-width $\leq \max(k, q)$ and the worst operators are unions, which amount to summing the ia-width bounds on all inputs, of which there are $\leq \card{Q}$.
+Second, we see that the bound $\max(k,q) \times \card{Q}$ on the ia-width of~$Q(D)$ is clearly correct, because the base cases have ia-width $\leq \max(k, q)$ and the worst operators are unions, which amount to summing the ia-width bounds on all inputs, of which there are $\leq \card{Q}$.
 So we have shown the desired bound. \end{proof}

-We next show that, like chain partitions for bounded-width po-relations, we can efficiently compute an ia-partition for a bounded-ia-width po-relation:
+We next show that, like chain partitions for bounded-width po-relations, we can efficiently compute an ia-partition for a bounded-ia-width po-relation.

-\begin{proposition} The ia-width of any poset, and a corresponding ia-partition, can be computed in PTIME. \end{proposition}
+\begin{proposition} The ia-width of any poset and a corresponding ia-partition can be computed in PTIME. \end{proposition}

-To show this result, we need two preliminary observations about indistinguishable antichains:
+To show this result, we need two preliminary observations about indistinguishable antichains.